Cleary Lake Regional Park Long-Range Plan

 Great place for party's and family gatherings.

-Al almost 3 years ago
+Al over 3 years ago

 The walking path is great.
 I wish it wasn’t so crowded with fast moving wheels.
 Is there a way to accommodate all of us with more space?

-Jay Kay almost 3 years ago
+Jay Kay over 3 years ago

 Please do not make too many changes.
 Do not add pickle ball courts or anything for which reservations are needed.
 I would not allow large RV's or MORE RV's if they are already allowed.
 The park is beautiful the way it is and more attractions will increase traffic and possibly cause parking problems.
 Improvement of playground equipment would be helpful.
 I do agree with making the trail around the lake divided for bikes and walkers, i.e. each should stay on one side of the trail.
 I would like a couple of dog drinking fountains around the lake if possible.
 Thank you.

-JulieK almost 3 years ago
+JulieK over 3 years ago

 I wish that some of the trails around Cleary could be used for horses!